benfrick/docs-portfolio/doc/commerce/checkout/use-fulfillment-offerings.md

 What happens when items in the same fulfillment group have different `getBy` dates?
 For instance,
-a `SHIP` fulfillment group could contain a custom Nike By You shoe with a `getBy` date a month in the future, and a non-custom shoe with a `getBy` date 3 days in the future.
+a `SHIP` fulfillment group could contain a customized product with a `getBy` date a month in the future, and a non-custom shoe with a `getBy` date 3 days in the future.
 To handle this, the fulfillment group has an aggregated `getBy` delivery range to cover the minimum and maximum individual item get by dates.

-Fulfillment groups can be identified by the unique identifiers found in either `items.fulfillmentGroupId` or `fulfillmentGroups.id`.
+Fulfillment groups can be identified by the unique IDs found in either `items.fulfillmentGroupId` or `fulfillmentGroups.id`.

 > **TIP:** Use fulfillment groups as a display tool to show offerings of the same intent together in your experience.